 Oxford United in the Community’s Premier League Primary Stars programme is the lead programme in the services we offer to primary schools across the whole of Oxfordshire.

 Through this programme, we deliver a range of activities; the physical delivery of PE lessons within the National Curriculum, extra-curricular clubs, PSHE workshops, Literacy and Numeracy support, as well as assemblies focusing on values and behaviours in the playground.

-The main part of the Premier League Primary Stars programme is focused on delivering the PE curriculum.
+The main aim of the Premier League Primary Stars is to inspire and educate primary school pupils across all areas of the curriculum whilst using the power of football.
 As well as going into schools to deliver PE lessons, our team focuses on up-skilling staff and class teachers to deliver high-quality PE.
 We offer a Continuous Professional Development (CPD) programme as part of our delivery of the PE curriculum aimed at increasing the confidence and competence of primary school teachers when delivering PE as well as providing access to our lesson plans.